paul-jean/paul-jean.github.io/_posts/2017-09-09-babydata-04-blog-post-bottle-feedings.md

 ![babydata-04-blog-post-bottle-feedings_48.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_48.gif)

 Now the fun begins.
-The first thing I\[CloseCurlyQuote]d like to see is the bottle quantity as a function of time:
+The first thing I'd like to see is the bottle quantity as a function of time:

 ![babydata-04-blog-post-bottle-feedings_50.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_50.gif)

 ![babydata-04-blog-post-bottle-feedings_51.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_51.gif)

-There\[CloseCurlyQuote]s a general trend towards larger bottle amounts per feeding as Toby has gotten older.
-That\[CloseCurlyQuote]s exactly what I expected, since as Toby has grown he\[CloseCurlyQuote]s been able to eat more and more in a sitting.
+There's a general trend towards larger bottle amounts per feeding as Toby has gotten older.
+That's exactly what I expected, since as Toby has grown he's been able to eat more and more in a sitting.

 After Toby was about 6 weeks old, we started putting his feedings onto a schedule.
 The goal was to get Toby to the point that he could sleep through the night without waking up to eat.
 In order to do that, we followed a program that recommended a feeding schedule of eating every 4 hours during the day, and gradually decreasing the amount he ate in his night feedings.
 The idea is that the baby gets more and more of his daily calories during the day, and less and less during the night, until he no longer needs to wake up at night to eat.